utkdigitalinitiatives/Islandora_manual/modules/tests/islandoraoaitest_xml.md

 #### Possible ways to test & Step by Step to replicate test

 What is the expected output
+the oai-dc on different records will have different things to look for.

 Success
+the oai_dc looks as expected

 Failure
+the oai_dc does not look as expected

 How verify test was successful
+????

 Optional Notes: